oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.7 - Fix fee_payments policy for teacher access
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.8 - Restrict teacher access to fee payments -- Description: This version reverts the policy on `fee_payments` -- to prevent teachers from reading any student financial data, -- ensuring access is limited to Admins and the students themselves.
--- Description: This version corrects the RLS policy on the -- `fee_payments` table to allow teachers to read payment information -- for students in their assigned classes.
-This is necessary for -- features where a teacher might need to see a student's fee status.
 -- ==================================================================

 -- ==================================================================